frconor-ebook/meditations/_posts/2025-05-20-presence-of-god.md

 The opposite to interior recollection is dissipation and superficiality.
 In *The Way* we\'re told, "Dissipation---You stake your senses and faculties in whatever pool you meet on the way.
 And you can feel the results: unsettled purpose, scattered attention, deadened will, and quickened concupiscence.
 Subject yourself once again to a serious plan that will make you lead a Christian life, or you will never do anything worthwhile" (J. Escrivá, *The Way*, Point 375).

 Unless we\'re recollected, we cannot pay attention to God in the ordinary things of each day.
-The more we purify our heart and our senses, the more recollected we are, the more our soul will long for contact with God, "like the deer that yearns for running streams" (cf. Ps.
+The more we purify our heart and our senses, the more recollected we are, the more our soul will long for contact with God, "like the deer that yearns for running streams" (*cf*.
+Ps.
 42:1).

 We\'re told in *Friends of God*, "Our heart then needs to distinguish and adore each one of the divine Persons.
 The soul is, as it were, making a discovery in the supernatural life, like an infant opening his eyes to the world about him.
 The soul spends time lovingly with the Father and the Son and the Holy Spirit, and readily submits to the work of the life-giving Paraclete, who gives himself to us without any merit on our part" (J. Escrivá, *Friends of God*, Point 306).

 Our refuge and our strength lie in the love of God, expressed in the ordinary things of each day.

 I read an article once written by a housewife who talked about how to sanctify our home life.
 She talked about how she would get her children and her husband off to work in the morning.
 I think there were eight children.

 When they were all gone off to school and to work, she would breathe a sigh of relief, clear away the breakfast table, clean up the kitchen a little bit, and then go upstairs to make some beds.

 She said, "Every step of the stair is an opportunity for me to tell God how much I love Him."

-That's living presence of God in the ordinary things of each day, and using human reminders or human situations to remind us of God\'s presence.
+That's living *presence of God* in the ordinary things of each day, and using human reminders or human situations to remind us of God\'s presence.
 Because we are creatures of matter and spirit, we need material things to remind us often of the spiritual things.

 On His way to the Holy City, we\'re told, Jesus stops for a moment to express His disappointment at its rejection of His message: "O Jerusalem, Jerusalem\...How often I would have gathered your children together as a hen gathers her brood, but you did not want" (Luke 13:34).

 Our Lord emphasizes how we have to want.
 We have to go in that direction, make definite resolutions.

-A farmer in Canada once said how there was a fire on his farm, and he was surveying the damage some time later.
+A farmer in Canada once said how there was a fire on his farm, and he was surveying the damage sometime later.
 He came across a chicken that had been cooked in the fire in the middle of the farmyard.
 Obviously, the chicken was cooked to a cinder.

 He gave it a good kick, and out from underneath the chicken ran four or five little chicks.
 Suddenly, he remembered this phrase of Scripture.
 He understood it with greater depth.
 "How often I would have gathered you as a hen gathers her brood."